manasr-sahoo29/testproject/README.md

     We always appreciate all for their participation and collaboration.
 If you are looking to contribute to iMediXcare, first of all, thank you!
 Please see our guidelines for contributing.

 - ### License
-    iMediXcare is licensed under the Apache license 2.0 - see the [LICENSE](./LICENSE) file for details.
+    Testing only is licensed under the Apache license 2.0 - see the [LICENSE](./LICENSE) file for details.